CSC792-SDSMT-DERP/DERP/README.md

 ## What is DERP?
 DERP is a query language for aggregating data from various sources.
 It was developed as a requirement for CSC 792, Compilers, in the Fall of 2018 at the South Dakota School of Mines & Technology.

 DERP was designed with a focus on querying Reddit and includes a module for doing so.
-Other sources may be integrated with DERP using additionl plug-in modules which modify the core language.
+Other sources may be integrated with DERP using additional plug-in modules which modify the core language.

-This repository contains the core DERP library as well as a simple console frontend for interacting with the library.
+This repository contains the core DERP library and module system as well as a simple console frontend for interacting with the library.

 ### Documentation
 Documentation covering the DERP library, language, frontend, and module system can be found in the [documentation subdirectory](./documentation).